microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 ## Summary

 This example has shown how the CLB can operate independently of the CPU.
-After initialization of the peripherals, the CPU is fully idle and able to do any other task in the microcontroller.
+After initialization of the peripherals, the CPU is fully idle and able to do any other task in the MCU.